-Weekly Blog.
+Class Blog.
 By using the course's blog tool, we will be able to cover all of the material and still have adequate time for in-depth discussion.
-I recognize that if you're like most normal people, physical and mental energy begins fading at night, especially if you've also worked at a job all day before.
+I recognize that if you're like most normal people, physical and mental energy begins fading by the afternoon, especially if you've also worked at a job all day before.
 Thus, the blog enables us to devote our attention to the subject during times of the day when we are more alert.
 In effect, I am timeshifting an hour of class time from the classroom to outside-of-class, where and when you can work on the assignments at your leisure.

-Midterm Exam (Online due on 10-17)
+Midterm Exam (Either in-class or Online due March 3)

-Final Exam (Online due on 12-12)
+Final Exam (Online due on May 5)